lurer/Webpackproject/README.md

 Configuration for Babel.
 It enables es2015 preset and uses the "transform-decorators-legacy" plugin to allow decorators.

 ### tsconfig.json
 The only thing this file is doing is enabling experimentalDecorators.
-Without this file and configuration my editor Visual Studio Code complains about the use of decorators, even though they are allowed and works when used.
+Without this file and configuration, my editor Visual Studio Code complains about the use of decorators, even though they are allowed and works when used.

 ### .eslintrc
 Basically, this configuration I picked up from some blog post, and aside from adding and changing some rules, I have not much knowledge about the parameters.